- Collaborative & multi-cultural

 - Roberto Campos

-Bruno Morin (MOAQ) has been an architect for 20 years, including 16 with Rubin & Rotman Architects.
+Bruno Morin (MOAQ) has been an architect for 25 years, including 21 with Figurr.
 He has worked on a wide variety of residential, institutional and commercial projects, as well as numerous projects for First Nations communities.
 The awards he has won for projects carried out in France and Canada and the success of the many corporate buildings he has designed in Montreal testify to his talent.
 The interior design of the Broccolini head office, which he oversaw, won the Best Office award in Canadian Interiors’ 18th Annual Best of Canada Design Competition.
 He recently designed the Maison des Régions project for the City of Montréal.

-Pascale Tétrault (MOAQ, PA LEED C+CB, PMP) began her career as an architect 24 years ago and joined the team 15 years ago.
+Pascale Tétrault (MOAQ, PA LEED C+CB, PMP) began her career as an architect 29 years ago and joined the team 20 years ago.
 She has substantial expertise in projects of major scope and complexity, including the design of institutional buildings, and she collaborates regularly on projects for First Nations.
-She is currently Project Manager for the expansion of the Saint-Bernard-de-Lacolle border crossing and the renovation of the Canadian Chancery in Ivory Coast.
+She is currently Project Manager for the Elementary School located in Chisasibi and the renovation of the Canadian Chancery in Ivory Coast.

-Roberto Campos (OAA, MRAIC, ORSA) heads the firm’s Ottawa office.
-He has 21 years of experience, including 7 with Rubin & Rotman Architects.
+Roberto Campos (OAA, MRAIC, ORSA) heads the architecture firm’s Ottawa office.
+He has 26 years of experience, including 12 with Figurr.
 In particular, he works on the design of recreational facilities, schools, institutional, commercial and large multi-unit residential buildings.
 Before joining the team, he completed multiple projects with renowned architect Douglas Cardinal, including the Aanischaaukamikw Cree Cultural Institute, winner of the 2012 Grand Prix de Design (in collaboration with Rubin & Rotman Architects).